harendranathvegi9/rainman-backend/README.md

 Backend
 -------

-The backend API is powered by a Flask app running NLTK, the Python Natural Language Processing (NLP) toolkit.
+The backend API is powered by a Flask app interfacing with various external APIs.

 Quickstart
 ----------